vakkas77/PasswordManager/README.md

 left side panel for data manipulation.
 How to run this project: copy the project folder in c: drive. execute the PWDMgr.py file.
+While running this app, it asks for application's user name and password username:home password:123456